ROBERT MORGAN FISHER - NARRATIVE ENGINEER

 THE NARRATIVE ENGINEER

 Robert Morgan Fisher's fiction has appeared in The Arkansas Review, Red Wheelbarrow, The Missouri Review Soundbooth Podcast, The Dime Show Review, 0-Dark-Thirty, The Huffington Post, Psychopomp, The Seattle Review, The Spry Literary Journal, 34th Parallel, The Journal of Microliterature, Spindrift, Bluerailroad and many other publications.
 He has a story in the 2016 Skyhorse Books definitive anthology on speculative war fiction, Deserts of Fire.
-He’s written for TV, radio and film.
-Robert holds an MFA in Creative Writing from Antioch University, where he works as a Book Coach and Writing Specialist.
-He also develops courses and teaches for Antioch’s online I2P Program and runs a weekly writing workshop for veterans with PTSD in conjunction with UCLA.
+He's written for TV, radio and film.
+Robert holds an MFA in Creative Writing from Antioch University.
+In 2017, he joined the faculty of Antioch University Santa Barbara’s Low-Residency Program, teaching Fiction, Creative Nonfiction and Screenwriting.
+He also develops courses and teaches for Antioch's online I2P Program and runs a weekly writing workshop for veterans with PTSD in conjunction with UCLA.
 He often writes companion songs to his short stories.
 Both his music and fiction have won many awards.
 Robert also voices audiobooks. (www.robertmorganfisher.com)